Seven Business Signals That Mean it’s Time for Change

 Dressing for work can be tricky!
 Do I choose the tartan or spotted PJs?

 Many people – particularly millennials, would appreciate the opportunity to work from home, and there’s plenty of evidence suggesting it’s good for productivity and morale.
-Remote working also eases any pressures on office real estate and hot desks.
+Remote working also eases any pressure on office real estate and hot desks.

 The Microsoft Managed Desktop is a stateless cloud service; it’s not tied to your corporate location.
 Your users – wherever they are – can enjoy everything they need to do their jobs.
 Access to all your company’s resources and applications?
 Check.
 Data backed up?
 Check (see sign 5 above for more info).
 Your company’s security protocols maintained?
 Check.